mateusabelli/refine-sqlite/README.md

 ## Getting Started

-With **refine-sqlite** you can quickly start developing your next [refine](https://refine.dev/app) project with a lightweight local database.

-Start creating your app as fast as possible without the need to set up a complex database server or API.
+With **refine-sqlite** you can quickly start creating your app as fast as possible by leveraging the easy-to-use methods powered by [refine](https://refine.dev) to interact with your SQLite database.

 ## Features

-- **Easy to use** - Just import the data provider and use it in your app.
+- **Easy to use** - Just import the data provider and use it in your code.
-- **Lightweight** - The SQLite database is lightweight and can be used in your app locally.
+- **Lightweight** - The SQLite database is lightweight and can be used locally.
-- **Fast** - Start developing your app without the need to set up a full database server or API.
 - **Simple** - You won't need to type SQL queries, just use the data provider methods.
 Except for the tables creation, which you can easily do with the [DB Browser for SQLite](https://sqlitebrowser.org/).

 ## Installation